akothen/Hydride/frontends/mlir/docs/AttributesAndTypes.md

   ///
   ///    #my.int<50> : !my.int<32> // a 32-bit integer of value 50.
   ///
-  /// Note that the self type parameter is not included in the assembly format.
-  /// Its value is derived from the optional trailing type on all attributes. let assemblyFormat = "`<` $value `>`";
+  let assemblyFormat = "`<` $value `>`";

   /// Indicate that our attribute will add additional verification to the parameters.